candostyavuz/lotterychain/readme.md

 * `bet` must be between `1_000_000token` and `100_000_000token` (10^6 decimal fields included)
 * Each user can only participate once in the lottery session.
 * **If multiple transactions are sent from the same address:**
-    - Only last transaction counts and last sent `bet` amount will be recorded in the `Participant` object.
+    - Only thelast transaction counts and last sent `bet` amount will be recorded in the `Participant` object.
     - Previous `bet` that user paid will be refunded back to its wallet.
     - Any `fee` paid to contract is NOT refunded and stored in the lottery prize pool.
     - If previous `bet` of the user is max / min bet of the current lottery session, the new min/max bet is automatically adjusted based on the current bets in the pool and last bet amount in the participant transaction.